 3.4 The District of Columbia Home Rule

-The Constitution mandates that the United States Congress has exclusive jurisdiction over the District.
+The United States Constitution mandates that the United States Congress has exclusive jurisdiction over the District.
 U.S. Const. art.
 I, § 8, cl.
 17. However, under the District of Columbia Home Rule Act (D.C.
 Official Code § 1-201.01 et seq.), the United States Congress has delegated some of its authority to the local government.
 Some of the areas in which the District has authority to intercede in matters with public health implications include the following:

 - Communicable disease reporting and investigation;